When and How to Use a Clay Bar by Chemical Guys

 What Counts As Clay Lubricant?
 Can You Use Soap And Water When Claying?

-No!
-Soap and water is not slick enough for using the clay bar.
-Use a specific clay bar lubricant, or a super-slick synthetic quick detail spray.
 Clay bar lubricants are formulated to work with the clay bar without impacting the integrity or cleaning abilities of the synthetic clay.
 Car shampoos and car wash soaps can break down the clay and shorten its lifespan.

 What To Do After Using A Clay Bar

 Once you have decontaminated the surface of the vehicle with a clay bar, it should feel smooth as glass.
 This shows you that the surface is completely clean, and there is nothing between the paintwork and your fingertips.
 Now you must fill the pores of the paintwork with a wax or sealant to block out pollution, contaminants, water, and harsh UV light that stick to and damage the paintwork over time.
-If you want to, this is the time where you can polish the paint to remove swirls and scratches.
-If not, skip to the final waxing steps.
-Spread a thin, even coat of your favorite Chemical Guys natural carnauba wax, durable synthetic sealant, or ultra-durable advanced vehicle protective coating to seal and protect the paint from the environment.

 I Dropped My Clay Bar, Can I Keep Using It?

-No!
-Would you chew a piece of gum after dropping it on the floor?
-No!
-It’s full of rocks and debris.
-Don’t rub clay on your paint after dropping it either.
 Once you drop a piece of detailing clay, you MUST throw it out!
 The clay is so sticky that it will pick up any tiny abrasive particles, bits of sand, dirt, and grime from the floor.
 Now the clay bar is like a piece of sandpaper: rub it on your paint, and you’ll scratch it with all those abrasive particles it just picked up.
-So be careful, work slowly, and only use a small piece of the clay bar at any given time.
-So if you do drop a small piece, you don’t lose the entire clay bar all at once.